dgud/wings/README-22.txt

 - Rewrote grid drawing. [dgud]

+- Fixed pale colors for materials and vertex colors. [dgud]

 - New splash screen image.
 Congrats to Hank. [micheus]

 - Uses Erlang/OTP-24 in pre-built versions, which should give a performance boost. [dgud]